BastaniArash/BastaniArash/README.md

 - ✉️  You can contact me at [Arash.bastani.73@gmail.com](mailto:Arash.bastani.73@gmail.com)
 - 🧠  I'm learning NextJS
 - 🤝  I'm open to collaborating on React based projects
-- ⚡  Professional Developer in Javascript and React Based projects

 ### Skills